Learn

 Dividend Investing: Yield, Payout Ratio, and DRIP Explained

 Dividend investing is a strategy focused on building a portfolio of stocks that pay regular cash distributions to shareholders.
 The goal is to generate passive income through quarterly dividend payments while also benefiting from long-term capital appreciation.
-The most effective dividend investors focus on companies with sustainable payout ratios, consistent dividend growth, and strong underlying business fundamentals; not just the highest current yield.
+The most useful dividend investors focus on companies with sustainable payout ratios, consistent dividend growth, and strong underlying business fundamentals, not just the highest current yield.

 A dividend is a cash payment a company makes to its shareholders out of its profits.
 When a company earns more than it needs to reinvest in the business, it has two choices: buy back shares or pay dividends.
 Many established companies do both.